 Inasmuch as world peace cannot be obtained without religious peace, the project contributed importantly to a peaceful social coexistence and thus corresponds to the obligation that has been newly assigned to the universities in recent decades, namely to engage in social concerns in addition to teaching and research.
-This is expressed by the term "third mission".
+This is expressed by the term "third mission."

-I wish to thank Dr. Wenzel Maximilian Widenka, who not only organised the conference but also edited this volume.
-In addition to the cooperation partners of the Friedrich-Alexander-University Erlangen-Nuremberg and the de Gruyter publishing house for including this volume in the book series "Key Concepts in Interreligious Discourses", we would like to express our sincere thanks to the third party funders, Reinhard Cardinal Marx and the archdiocese of Munich-Freising, the Karpos Foundation of the Diocese Eichstätt, the Maximilian Bickhoff Foundation and the ProFor Program of the Catholic University Eichstätt-Ingolstadt.
+I wish to thank Dr. Wenzel Maximilian Widenka, who organized the conference, and Konstantin Kamp, who helped editing this volume.
+In addition to the cooperation partners of the Friedrich-Alexander-University Erlangen-Nuremberg and the de Gruyter publishing house for including this volume in the book series "Key Concepts in Interreligious Discourses," we would like to express our sincere thanks to the third party funders, Reinhard Cardinal Marx and the Archdiocese of Munich and Freising, the Karpos Foundation of the Diocese of Eichstätt, the Maximilian Bickhoff Foundation and the ProFor Program of the Catholic University of Eichstätt-Ingolstadt.
 Without their support, neither the conference nor the volumes would have been possible.